Symmetry protected topological edge modes and emergent partial time reversal symmetry breaking in open quantum many-body systems

-The ground state of Ham.(\ref{eq:Hamt}) is studied by the Density-Matrix-Renormalization-Group method\cite{White1992,Schollwock2005}.
+The ground state of Ham.(\ref{eq:Hamt}) is studied by the Density-Matrix-Renormalization-Group method adapted to the matrix-product-state formalism with standard two-site variational update\cite{White1992,Schollwock2005,Schollwock2011}, and we retain up to 300 bond states that leads to negligible truncation errors ($\leq 10^{-10}$) in the calculations.
+More details of the numerical methods and convergence benchmarks can be found in the SM\cite{Supplementary}.
 The system chain is assumed to be sufficiently long so that the spin-$\frac 12$ edge modes at its two ends decouple with each other.
 A small magnetic field is imposed on last site of the system chain ($H_h=-h_z S_{L_s}^z$) to monitor the behavior of the edge mode coupling to the bath, and the local magnetization $m_{L_s}=\langle S_{L_s}^z\rangle$ is calculated in the limit of $h_z\rightarrow 0$.
 Without SB coupling, the edge spin-$\frac 12$ of the AKLT chain can be polarized along z-direction by infinitesimal field, which can be considered as a probe of the local edge mode in our numerical simulation.
 We then adiabatically turn on the SB coupling, and study its effect on spin-$\frac 12$ edge mode coupling to the bath.

 {\it Gapless quantum bath and emergent partial TRS breaking --} As a beginning, we consider the case with gapless quantum bath.
 Motivated by a recent intriguing proposal of modeling the bath via an engineered spin chain\cite{Ramos2016,Vermersch2016}, the bath Ham is chosen as a spin-1 XX model: